Hartwick College Campus at sunrise

 After approval by the Office of Residential Life, your cost of attendance (which is based upon living on campus) will be changed to reflect your off-campus/commuter status.

 While both are federal loans in the student’s name, for the subsidized Direct, the U.S. Department of Education pays interest while the borrower is in school.
-In the case of an unsubsidized, the borrower is responsible for interest during the life of the loan; financial need is not a requirement.
-Repayment begins six months after graduation or the student leaves school.
+In the case of an unsubsidized loan, the borrower is responsible for interest during the life of the loan; financial need is not a requirement.
+Repayment begins six months after graduation or after the student leaves school.

 Denial of a federal parent PLUS Loan entitles the student to borrow an additional loan as an unsubsidized amount up to $4,000 for first- and second-year students and $5,000 for third- and fourth-year students.
 Other options include alternative student loans (with a credit-worthy cosigner) and the Tuition Payment Plan.